amd/amd_energy/README.md

 A socket and core energy read would return the current register value added to the respective energy accumulator.

+On newer EPYC CPUs with 64bit RAPL energy MSRs, software accumulation of energy counters is not required.
+Hence, accumulation is enabled only on select EPYC CPUs with 32bit RAPL MSRs.

 Sysfs attributes
 ----------------